 About Me

+In my work, I have employed both methods towards faster LLM inference algorithms.
 Before starting my PhD, I am thankful to have worked with professors Anima Anandkumar, Frederick Eberhardt, and Pietro Perona at Caltech.
-In my spare time, I enjoy playing soccer and strategy games such as poker and chess.
+In my spare time, I enjoy playing soccer and chess.